johnh865/americans4representation/src/site/faq.md

 ## *New voting reforms sound too risky*

 Indeed, nobody can predict exactly how new voting reforms would work.
 That's why an organization must test new ideas before implementation.
 The AFR is an ideal organization that can act as a testbed for **experimental democracy**.
+Reforms will be deployed on the organizational level first to validate the reform's effectiveness.